2600hz/make-busy/doc/GETTING_STARTED.md

 waiting for 'FreeSWITCH Started' in node 'makebusy-fs-carrier' => d91c14478a82 found 'FreeSWITCH Started' in makebusy-fs-carrier
 ```

+This is where the dind (Docker in Docker) comes in.
+You are connected to the "outer" docker instance. `mkbusy up` takes a snapshot and builds many docker containers within the "outer" docker instance.
+This means changes to a file under `vendor` (for instance the PHP SDK libs) and other directories, won't be reflected at runtime when running tests.
+You'll need to connect to the inner Docker instance (`mb_$(COMMIT)_makebusy`) and edit the files there.

 ### Configure Kazoo for make-busy testing

 ```bash